weswigham/glacier/README.md

 Debugging
 =========
 The project is easiest to debug while running tests within `vscode`.
-Just add a `vscode` `launch.json` similar to [this one](https://gist.github.com/weswigham/8b6ddfcb99daa85e095fe1fe82ecd8de), and choose `'Launch'` on the debugging pane.
+Just add a `vscode` `launch.json` (inside the `.vscode` folder) similar to [this one](https://gist.github.com/weswigham/8b6ddfcb99daa85e095fe1fe82ecd8de), and choose `'Launch'` on the debugging pane.

 Example
 =======